dart-lang/language/accepted/future-releases/inline-classes/feature-specification.md

 A compile-time error occurs if the level of `V` is undefined.

 *In other words, cycles are not allowed.*

+For every inline class declaration _DV_ named `V`, it is a compile-time error if the inline type level of the raw type `V` is undefined.

+*In other words, we check for this kind of cycles on every non-generic inline class declaration using the type directly (even in the case where nobody uses that type), and we check for this kind of cycles on the instantiation-to-bound of every generic inline class declaration (again, even when nobody uses it).
+Finally, we check for this kind of cycles with every parameterized type `V<T1..Tk>` that actually occurs in the code which is being analyzed/compiled.*

 An inline class declaration _DV_ named `Inline` may declare one or more constructors.
 A constructor which is declared in an inline class